Ramon Magsaysay: Presidential Inauguration Day

-Zotico was a local journalist and an esteemed writer from a prominent family on Camiguin, (then sub-province of Misamis Oriental), Zotico become a depository of complaints and an eye of the president in the region his diplomatic skills helped the government, moro and the rebels to learn the true situation in every city and municipalities.
+Zotico was a local journalist and a writer from a family on Camiguin, (then sub-province of Misamis Oriental), Zotico become a depository of complaints and an eye of the president in the region his diplomatic skills helped the government, moro and the rebels to learn the true situation in every city and municipalities.
 With his zero corruption mandate he recognized a turn of achievement of Zotico that made him his compadre when Zotico named his fifth child after the President when he was elected in 1953, even making the President godfather to the boy.
 Magsaysay personally visited Mindanao several times because of this friendship, becoming the first President to visit Camiguin, where he was warmly received by thousands of people who waited for his arrival.

 Agrarian reform

 To amplify and stabilize the functions of the Economic Development Corps (EDCOR), President Magsaysay worked for the establishment of the National Resettlement and Rehabilitation Administration (NARRA).
-This body took over from the EDCOR and helped in the giving some sixty-five thousand acres to three thousand indigent families for settlement purposes.
+This body took over from the EDCOR and helped in giving some sixty-five thousand acres to three thousand indigent families for settlement purposes.
 Again, it allocated some other twenty-five thousand to a little more than one thousand five hundred landless families, who subsequently became farmers.

 As further aid to the rural people, the president established the Agricultural Credit and Cooperative Financing Administration (ACCFA).
 The idea was for this entity to make available rural credits.
 Records show that it did grant, in this wise, almost ten million dollars.
 This administration body next devoted its attention to cooperative marketing.

 Along this line of help to the rural areas, President Magsaysay initiated in all earnestness the artesian wells campaign.
 A group-movement known as the Liberty Wells Association was formed and in record time managed to raise a considerable sum for the construction of as many artesian wells as possible.
-The socio-economic value of the same could not be gainsaid and the people were profuse in their gratitude.
+The socio-economic value of the same could not be gainsaid, and the people were profuse in their gratitude.

 Finally, vast irrigation projects, as well as enhancement of the Ambuklao Power plant and other similar ones, went a long way towards bringing to reality the rural improvement program advocated by President Magsaysay.

 President Magsaysay enacted the following laws as part of his Agrarian Reform Program: